 I was born (1990) and raised in Cartagena, Region of Murcia, Spain.
 Since I was a child I enjoyed nature, sports and science, which extremely influenced me when I was a teenager and I had to choose what to do for a living.
-Consequently, I studied a BSc environmental sciences, then I did a M.Sc. in Global Change and a M.Sc. in Social Communication of Scientific Research, and I am currently doing a PhD in Marine Sciences thanks to the fellowship from “la Caixa” Foundation and Fulbright Spain.
+Consequently, I studied a BSc environmental sciences, then I did a M.Sc. in Global Change and a M.Sc. in Social Communication of Scientific Research.

 I am passionate about social communication of global change, the biggest challenge for humankind, and committed to its understanding and fight.
 I am firmly convinced that scientists must play an essential role in the current context of global change in terms of advising, communication and policy/politics.
 Therefore, it is vital to building bridges among science, politics and society to fight the biggest challenge of our times: climate change.

 Do you want to contact me?
 Try here!